magento/devdocs/src/guides/v2.4/release-notes/open-source-2-4-4.md

 <!--- MC-42903-->

-*  GraphQL now supports setting shipping addresses on a shopping cart with an empty telephone number value when the **Show Telephone** Admin configuration setting is set to optional.
+*  The `setShippingAddressesOnCart` mutation now supports setting shipping addresses on a shopping cart with an empty telephone number value when the **Show Telephone** Admin configuration setting is set to optional.
 Previously, {{ site.data.var.ce }} threw this error: `Field CartAddressInput.telephone of required type String! was not provided`.

 <!--- MC-42970-->